Charlecote's deer through the year

 Spring - shedding coats and pregnant does

 As the weather warms up, the deer shed their winter coats and you can often see them relaxing in the spring sunshine in Front Park.

 By Easter, the does are heavily pregnant and are seeking quiet, secluded spaces where they feel safe.
 The deer sanctuary is an area they can go which is not open to the public, which helps provide them with this safe resting space.

-In April and May the deer come in to their cycle of casting (losing) their antlers.
+By May the deer have come in to their cycle of casting (losing) their antlers.
 If you see antlers lying about around the park area please leave them for the deer to eat.
-They act as a supplement for the deer, adding essential minerals to their diet.
+They act as an important supplement for the deer, adding essential minerals to their diet.

 By June the adult male deer (bucks) have started to regrow their antlers and the female deer (does) are beginning to drop their fawns.

-By early August the bucks are looking magnificent with their new antlers if you can catch sight of them in the parkland.
+By late July and into early August the bucks are looking magnificent with their new antlers if you can catch sight of them in the parkland.

-We close parts of West Park to visitors at this time as being continually disturbed delays the rutting season.
+At times we may close parts of West Park to visitors as being continually disturbed delays the rutting season.
 This in turn delays fawning in June - if the fawns are born too late they’ll be unable to go through the next winter with enough body weight.